 When I did some thinking about why I started my cookie company, my reasons were very strongly aligned with my interest in baking.
 My customers said that whilst they loved my bespoke, unique choice of cookies, they sometimes found it frustrating that I ran out of flavours.
 When I looked at my competition in the area, I noticed that the other cookie companies were mass producers, and offered the standard variety of flavours.

-On reflection of all of this, I decided to create a brand based around the idea of luxury, and thus rarity.
+On reflection of all of this, I decided to create a brand based on the idea of luxury and thus rarity.
 My cookies are so decadent, that they are highly sought after (putting a positive spin on my customer frustrations until I can afford to hire a staff member to help bake more!)
 I have built my brand into my website, highlighting the low supply and high demand.
 I am therefore able to price myself a little higher than my competitors, and there is an elusive quality about my product as it is not mass produced.
 People need to have my cookies, as they are hard to come by.

 I do not own a cookie company; this is just an example.
 But if you know anyone that does own such a business, please send me their way!
 Self-confessed cookie monster right here!

 Now that you have created your brand, it is time to wrap that into your content.
 But first, it’s time for a content audit.
-An audit of content requires thorough examination of each page on your website and an analysis of what works and what doesn’t.
+An audit of content requires a thorough examination of each page on your website and an analysis of what works and what doesn’t.
 It amazes me how often I stumble across a website that doesn’t clearly outline what it offers.
-Lack of pricing, product information and the fundamental purpose for the website can be very frustrating for a visitor.
+Lack of pricing, product information and the fundamental purpose of the website can be very frustrating for a visitor.
 That’s why an audit is important.
 If you are using convoluted language, this can be a pain point.

 Whether you are a B2C or a B2B, people generally respond better to easy to follow conversational English.
 There is something of a myth that exists in the B2B world.
 It is that selling to business involves using complex technical language, with a healthy dose of corporate clichés thrown in; bandwidth anyone?
 The reality is that business people are normal people too, so make sure your website content speaks to the average person.